shalomma/drawto/README.md

 ## **Usage**

 Once the app is running, you can use the freehand tool to draw on the canvas.
-The SVG path data of the drawn lines will be output to the console each time the drawing is updated.
+The AI-powered algorithm will modify your drawing to make it look more professional and visually appealing.
+You can view the modified version of your drawing on the canvas.

 ## **Dependencies**